Hundreds Of Reviews!

 4.9 Star Rating

-Nobody wants to discover pests in and around their home - but especially not ones that can result in painful bites or stings!
-Stinging insects like bees, wasps, hornets, yellow jackets, mud daubers, and more are common in Maryland and Virginia - and you should never attempt to remove them or their habitats without the help of a trained professional.
+If you attempt to kill a wasp, you may put yourself at risk of getting stung, having an allergic reaction, or even worse.
+Stinging insects like bees, wasps, hornets, yellow jackets, mud daubers, and more are common in Maryland and Virginia.
+We do not recommend attempting to remove them or their habitats without the help of a trained wasp killer.

 Paper wasp nests are distinct.
 If the nest is attached close to an eave, under a window sill, or under a deck, the nest will be roughly circular in shape and can be quite large.